 Myth 9: Employee Rights Posters Are Not Required

 There are numerous posters and notices about employee rights that employers are required by law to post or to give to employees.
 Believe it or not, in California, for example, there are fifteen or more posters that must be displayed in the workplace or given to the employees.
-If the employer fails to do so, it is not necessarily establish your case, but it is evidence of their neglect.
+If the employer fails to do so, it does not necessarily establish your case, but it is evidence of their neglect.
 In our law office, whether or not the employer displays the required posters, we use it against them.
 If they did display the poster and did not follow it, we say that they did not follow their own clearly stated policy.
-If they did not follow the poster and violated the rules, we say that they were negligent in advising their management and employees of the rules to follow which show further neglect and improper intent.
-Either way, the employees can benefit by this argument.
+If they did not follow the poster and violated the rules, we say that they were negligent in advising their management and employees of the rules to follow which shows further neglect and improper intent.
+Either way, the employees can benefit from this argument.